Osu! Tatakae! Ouendan: Gameplay

 Depending on how precise the player's actions are, they will be awarded 50, 100, or 300 points.
 There is a health meter that indicates the character or characters' fighting spirit, or kiai, that constantly drains over the course of the song, but can be refilled with hitting the indicated beats; the more precise the player is, the more energy is restored.
-However, if the player should tap a marker too early or miss a beat completely, the meter will deplete even further.
+If the player should tap a marker too early or miss a beat completely, the meter will deplete even further.
 If the life bar should empty, the level will end, resulting in failure for the character.
 To advance in the game, each stage must be completed successfully.
 The game saves progress automatically once a stage has been completed.
-After a successful completion of a mission, players are given a letter grade rank of S, A, B, C or D, depending on the breakdown of scores of individual markers.
-(The best grade, S, requires all markers to be played, with at least 90% of them to be scored 300 and no more than 1% of them to be scored 50.)
+After a successful completion of a mission, players are given a letter grade rank of S, A, B, C or D, depending on the breakdown of scores of individual markers (the best grade, S, requires all markers to be played, with at least 90% of them to be scored 300 and no more than 1% of them to be scored 50).

 Each level is divided into four phases (although some levels last five phases, such as the first one), and at the end of each one before the last, there is a junction point where the player can take a rest while a scene from the story plays out on the top screen.
 If the life meter is at least fifty percent filled and in the yellow, the scene will depict a positive result such as, in the case of the pottery maker, gaining great inspiration for a new work.
 If the life meter is less than fifty percent full and in the red, the resulting scene will depict the character encountering a setback, such as the pottery master coming up with yet another drab creation.

 The score for each level is based on the timing of the beats (including individual small portions of phrase markers), and the current number of beats made in a row, which increases a combo multiplier by 1x each time.
 Thus, for example, after completing 50 beats in a row successfully, the multiplier will be at 50x.
 After completing any song, the player can go back and attempt to improve the score for that song.
 Additionally, as a combo grows, flames will appear behind the cheer squad, and the longer the combo is maintained, the taller the flames will rise until reaching the top of the touch screen.
 The flames will disappear completely if the combo is broken.
 The use of flames is constant throughout the game to represent the protagonist's determination.
 Maintaining long and full combos is key to earning high scores, as the game's save data will only remember the rank of a mission completion with the highest score.